mashijie1028/Happy-CGCD/README.md

 Official implementation of our paper: **Happy: A Debiased Learning Framework for Continual Generalized Category Discovery [NeurIPS 2024]**

-We study the under-explored setting of C-GCD as follows:
+We study the under-explored setting of continual generalized category discovery (C-GCD) as follows:

 ![diagram](assets/CGCD-setting.png)

+:bookmark: The core difference between C-GCD and class-incremental learning (CIL) is that C-GCD is unsupervised continual learning, while CIL is purely supervised.
+At each continual stage of C-GCD, unlabeled training data could contain both old and new classes.

 We introduce our method: **Happy**, which is characterized by <ins>H</ins>ardness-<ins>a</ins>ware <ins>p</ins>rototype sampling and soft entro<ins>py</ins> regularization, as follows: